Writing & Media

 • “Alison Young: Street Art, Public City.
 Law, Crime and the Urban Imagination,” No Foundations,

-• “Re-embodying Jurisprudence: Using Theatre and Multimedia 2017 Arts-based Methods to Support Critical Thinking, Feeling and Transformation in Law,” UVicSpace (01 May 2015).
-Peer-reviewed thesis, online - 2017
+• “Re-embodying Jurisprudence: Using Theatre and Multimedia 2017 Arts-based Methods to Support Critical Thinking, Feeling and Transformation in Law,” UVicSpace.
+Peer-reviewed thesis, online (2017)

-Dhaliwal, Preeti & Garrett Zehr.
-“McGill Law, Un Vehicule pour le Changement Social ou Pour la Promotion des ‘Corporate Interests” Quid Novi, McGill Law Weekly Newspaper, 33:20 (article) - 2012
+“McGill Law, Un Vehicule pour le Changement Social ou Pour la Promotion des ‘Corporate Interests,” Dhaliwal, Preeti & Garrett Zehr, Quid Novi article, McGill Law Weekly Newspaper, 33:20 (2012)

-“Gay Civil Rights and Science: A Tug of War”UBC Political Science Undergraduate Journal (essay) - 2008
+“Gay Civil Rights and Science: A Tug of War,” Essay inUBC Political Science Undergraduate Journal (2008)

 • About Preeti's creative writing workshops with McGill law students - 2022